KiBk/notes-lite/description.md

 - **Drag-and-drop ordering** – Reorder notes simply by dragging cards.
 Active notes let you rearrange within pinned and unpinned sections; archived notes have their own order.
 The new sequence is saved immediately.

 ## Additional Touches
-- **Keyboard friendly** – Cards are focusable; Enter/Space opens the sheet, Escape closes it, and the colour palette keeps focus until a colour is chosen or dismissed.
 - **Visual polish** – Use blurred sheet overlays, subtle shadows, softened borders, and auto-expanding text areas to keep the UI modern.
-Replace emoji icons with simple typographic glyphs.
 Keep action chips horizontally aligned.
 - **Theme aware** – Provide a persistent light/dark theme toggle accessible from both the login screen and top bar.
 Persist the chosen theme in local storage and respect system defaults.
 - **Session aware** – Each user’s notes remain separate, and switching tabs or refreshing keeps the current session.
 Persist both user and theme preferences locally.
-- **Docker ready** – The project runs as a multi-container stack (frontend, backend, PostgreSQL) so it can be deployed consistently.

-Use this description as the product spec: a developer should be able to recreate the experience by implementing the flows and behaviors outlined above.